facebookresearch/worldsheet/README.md

 ## Acknowledgements

 This repository is modified from the [MMF](https://mmf.sh/) library from Facebook AI Research.
 A large part of the codebase has been modified from the [pix2pixHD](https://github.com/NVIDIA/pix2pixHD) codebase.
 Our PSNR, SSIM, and Perc-Sim evaluation scripts are modified from the [SynSin](https://github.com/facebookresearch/synsin) codebase and we also use SynSin for image frame extraction on Matterport3D and Replica.
+A part of our differentiable rendering implementation is built upon the [Softmax Splatting](https://github.com/sniklaus/softmax-splatting) codebase.
+All appropriate licenses are included in the files in which the code is used.

 ## Licence